 A good night’s sleep can make any sticky situation feel better and gives your body and mind time to restore and rejuvenate.
 You don’t want to be known as the bore for social situations but don’t give up sleep if you feel you really need it and hit the hay: everyone loves an early night once in a while.
 If you’re still having problems sleeping then it might be worth talking to your local health services and use their ‘contact us’ function.

 Going to university can be a wonderful time to explore your sexuality.
 Whether it be with a new boyfriend or girlfriend, a friend with benefits or a one night stand, you should always bear your sexual health in mind.
-Condoms are one of the best ways to prevent the transmission of STDs and regular trips to the sexual health service are recommended.
+Condoms are one of the best ways to prevent the transmission of STDs and regular trips to the health service or your GP surgery are recommended.
 You can search your university website and use the contact us link to find out more.
 Don’t be embarrassed either, STDs are a lot more common than you think and there is no shame in having one.

 Reading is so important, not just for studies for relaxing and also your mental health.
 However, sometimes after a long day studying you don’t want to read yourself… so why not check out some audiobook options?
 A simple way to relax and enjoy a book, read more about Audible audibooks.